DOSull/Geographical-Computing/labs/week-01/01-variables-expressions-and-statements.md

 gravity = 9.8
 ```

 Where did those values go?
-To retrieve, we just ask Python for the values back again using their names.
+To retrieve them, we just ask Python for the values back again using their names.
 ```python
 x
 ```